 We loved spending time in Calistoga and can’t wait to visit again soon.
-From the best hotels to where to take a mud bath at their famous hot springs to the best wine tastings, keep reading my 72 hours in Calistoga travel guide to help you plan your trip to this cute little wine town!
+From the best hotels to where to take a mud bath at their famous hot springs to the best wine tastings, keep reading my 72 hours in Calistoga travel guide filled will all the best things to do in Calistoga!

 There are so many cute houses up in Calistoga that are available to rent on Airbnb.
 If the Bungalows are full, head to this page to see all the best Airbnbs in the region.
 From cute cottages with tub tubs and vineyard views, to big houses that can hold bachelorette parties, find the perfect place for your vacation.